 Group I: BME 207; BUS 320, 321, 335, 337; CHE 272, 313, 314; CHM 431, 432: CSC 340, 350, 406, 418, 440, 445; ECN 323, 324, 327, 328, 375; ELE 313, 314, 322, 438, 457; ISE 411, 412, 432, 433; MCE 341, 354, 366, 372, 411, 466; NRS 409, 410; OCE 301; PHY 306, 322, 331, 410, 420, 451, 452, 455; STA 307, 308, 409, 411, 412.
 Other courses may be used for this group with prior permission of the chairperson.

 Credits earned in MTH 101, 103, 104, 105, 106, 107, 108, 109, 110, 111, 208, 209, 362, or 420 cannot be applied toward this degree (general program and applied mathematics option).

 Both B.S. programs require 120 credits for graduation.

 Minor in Mathematics

-Students declaring a math minor must earn credit for MTH 141, 142, 215, and 243, and two three-credit math courses chosen from MTH 307, 316, 322, or any 400-level course.
+In addition to fulfilling all the basic requirements for a minor (see Minor Fields of Study), students declaring a math minor must earn credit for MTH 141, 142, 215, and 243, and two three-credit math courses chosen from MTH 244, 307, 316, 322, or any 400-level course.
 At least one of these two courses must be at the 400 level.
 Substitutions may be made with permission of the chairperson.